Sigaeasu/authentication-react/README.md

 Combine `useEffect()` with `useReducer()` to shorten your code.
 You will place state, function inside `useReducer()` then call it in your `useEffect()` for effeciency.

+## IMPLEMENTATION OF `useContext` IN REACT.JS

+Using `useContext` in passing login status inside localstorage make it easier for all descendant components to read it without be pass one by one by parent's component.

 ### NOTES

 Use VSCode extension **COMMENT ANCHORS** by *EXODIUS STUDIOS* for easier reading.